auth0/docs/articles/what-to-do-once-the-user-is-logged-in/calling-an-external-idp-api.md

 ---
-description: How to get an access token and call the Identity Provider API.
+description: How to call an Identity Provider API.
 ---

 # Call an Identity Provider API